lucidarch/laravel/readme.md

 ##### UI

-Using on of the methods above, the new Job can be found at `src/Domains/User/Jobs/GetUsers` and now you can fill it with functionality in the `handle` method.
+Using one of the methods above, the new Job can be found at `src/Domains/User/Jobs/GetUsers` and now you can fill it with functionality in the `handle` method.
 For this example we will just add a static `return` statement:

 ```php